6donote4/OpenWrt-Debian-Grub/README.md

         swap boot(ext2) root(ext4 being used to mount Debian / directory)
     - the left partition being used to mount and write OpenWrt(ext4)
 2. Install Debian 10 to your disk.
-3. Copy openwrt_grub_config.sh in the repository , OpenWrt-x86-64-rootfs-ext4.img.gz , OpenWrt-x86-64-vmlinuz and your OpenWrt configuration backup file to the disk on Debian that have been installed just now.
+3. Copy the directory that included OpenWrt-x86-64-rootfs-ext4.img.gz , OpenWrt-x86-64-vmlinuz and your OpenWrt configuration backup file in the repository to the disk on Debian that have been installed just now.
 4. Execute openwrt_grub_config.sh :
     - fully configure: